Connecting your machine

-For the quiet settings and a dimmed screen, set your machine to Night-time mode using your remote control.
+For the quietest settings and a dimmed display, set your machine to Night mode using your remote control.

 Frequently asked questions

-If you're concerned by the brightness of your purifying fan's LED display, consider enabling Night-time mode using your remote control or the Dyson Link app.
+If you're concerned by the brightness of your purifying fan heater's LCD display, consider enabling Night-time mode using your remote control or the Dyson Link app.
 During operation, a small moon icon indicates that your purifier is on, but the main display turns off after 10 seconds to help avoid sleep disturbance.

-If auto mode is enabled, AUTO will be illuminated on your purifying fan's LED display.
+If auto mode is enabled, AUTO will be illuminated on your purifying fan's LCD display.
 When your machine is purifying the air, AUTO will be in white.
-When the air in the room is clean, it will turn green and your purifying fan will remain idle until pollutant levels rise.
+When the air in the room is purified, it will turn green and your purifying fan will remain idle until pollutant levels rise.

 Your purifying fan's auto mode is designed to manage the air quality in your home without you having to operate the machine – so it's only on when it needs to be.
 If you or someone in your home suffer from allergies or respiratory illnesses, we particularly recommend using your machine's auto mode.

 Your purifying fan is engineered to purify single rooms, so you should use it where you spend the majority of your time at home.
 When placing the machine, make sure there is at least a few feet of clearance on all sides so that the air can circulate effectively.